j-mcnally/middleman-emblem/README.md

 Inspired by https://github.com/GutenYe/middleman-ember-template

-A great template but we wanted to add slim style support for ember templates.
+A great template but we wanted to add slim/haml style support for ember templates.

 Built around the Emblem JS project: https://github.com/machty/emblem.js

+## Full Project Generation

+Check out my other project (mes) which will build a full scaffold for a middleman/ember/emblem project.

 ## Installation